peteroupc/CBOR/docs/PeterO.Cbor.CBORType.md

     public static PeterO.Cbor.CBORType Number = 0;

+<b>Deprecated.</b> Use the IsNumber property of CBORObject to determine whether a CBOR object represents a number, or use the two new CBORType values instead.
+CBORType.Integer covers CBOR objects representing integers of major type 0 and 1.
+CBORType.FloatingPoint covers CBOR objects representing 16-, 32-, and 64-bit floating-point numbers.

 A number of any kind, including integers, big integers, floating point numbers, and decimal numbers.
 The floating-point value Not-a-Number is also included in the Number type.

 <a id="SimpleValue"></a>